LDevs-Team/DiSH/README.md

 - A category
 - A channel for the logs
 - A channel for global commands
-9. In your .env file, put the following>
+9. In your .env file, put the following:
 ```env
 TOKEN=(your discord bot token)
 GUILD_ID=(your discord server ID)